MicrosoftDocs/WSL/WSL/systemd.md

 Windows Subsystem for Linux (WSL) now supports systemd, an init system and service manager used by many popular Linux distributions such as Ubuntu, Debian, and more. ([What is systemd?](#what-is-systemd-in-linux)).

-The init system default has recently changed from SystemV, with [Systemd now the default for the current version of Ubuntu](https://canonical.com/blog/ubuntu-desktop-23-04-release-roundup#:~:text=Systemd%20becomes%20the%20default%20for%20Ubuntu%20on%20WSL) that will be installed using the [`wsl --install` command](./install.md) default.
+The init system default has recently changed from SystemV, with [systemd now the default for the current version of Ubuntu](https://canonical.com/blog/ubuntu-desktop-23-04-release-roundup#:~:text=Systemd%20becomes%20the%20default%20for%20Ubuntu%20on%20WSL) that will be installed using the [`wsl --install` command](./install.md) default.
 Linux distributions other than the current version of Ubuntu may still use the WSL init, similar to SystemV init.
-To change to SystemD, see [How to enable systemd](#how-to-enable-systemd).
+To change to systemd, see [How to enable systemd](#how-to-enable-systemd).

 ## What is systemd in Linux?